HiveMinds/appcommander/README.md

 chmod +x ~/bin/apk-ct
 ```

-Then you can rebuild and locally re-install the `apkcontroller` pip package the command:
+Then you can rebuild and locally re-install the `appcommander` pip package the command:

 ```bash
 apk-ct